 As a condition of borrowing, District Associations and OFIs are required to maintain an investment in AgriBank.
 Our bylaws authorize us to require an investment of up to 4 percent of the borrower's average wholesale loan balance with us (District Associations) or borrower's line of credit with us (OFIs) upon board approval.
 Our capital plan is updated at least annually and is subject to change at the discretion of our board.
-Our current capital plan requires an investment based on average wholesale loan balances (District Associations) and loan commitments (OFIs) with an additional amount required on association and OFIs growth above of a specified growth rate, if the District is also growing above a specified growth rate and non-risk adjusted capital ratios are outside of established thresholds.
-The 2021 requirements were 2.5 percent on average loan balances/commitments, plus an additional 3.0 percent on increases in loans/commitments that exceeded 7.83 percent, if the District is growing at a rate above 5.83 percent.
+Our current capital plan requires an investment based on average wholesale loan balances (District Associations) and loan commitments (OFIs).
+The 2022 requirement was 2.55 percent on average loan balances/commitments.
 Additionally, pool programs are typically capitalized at a higher rate that is mutually agreed upon in the pool agreements.
-The 2022 requirements are 2.55 percent on average loan balances/commitments, plus an additional 3.0 percent on increases in loans/ commitments that exceeded 7.90 percent, if the District is growing at a rate above 5.90 percent.
+The 2023 requirement is 3.00 percent on average loan balances/commitments.